streichsbaer/backend-app/README.md

-# A repository with the JavaScript vulnerabilities
+# A repository with ALL the JavaScript vulnerabilities

 ## Dependencies